 You can change the status of a monitor over firewall machine during a performance test run.

-On the Performance Test Run page, click Monitors, and select Monitors Over Firewall.
+In the Performance Test Run page, click the Monitors tab and select Monitors Over Firewall.
 The Monitors Over Firewall dialog box opens.

 Select the machines that you want to change the status.
-To update multiple machines, you can select all , clear all , or invert the selection (the non-selected load generators are selected, and the selected load generators are cleared).
+To update multiple machines, you can select all, or clear all.

 To connect or disconnect the selected monitor over firewall machines for the performance test, click Connect or Disconnect.